Here's what to do if you get exposed to tear gas

 Small towns are no exception: Protests grow as curfews are orderedSee all photos

-Once you are safe and have access to a hose or shower, water can help remove the substance.
-Be careful when rinsing off though -- you do not want to simply shower as usual since water can activate the substance, so you don't want to let it run into your face or other sensitive parts of your body.
+Even though you may immediately want to hose off or shower, it's best to wait a few hours for the powder to dry, according to Guldin.
+Once it's dry, and you are safe and have access to a hose or shower, water can help remove the substance.
+Be careful when rinsing off though -- you do not want to simply shower as usual since water can activate the substance.
+You don't want to let it run into your face or onto other sensitive parts of your body.

+Be sure to wash your hands thoroughly first before touching any other part of your body.
+Once you get in the shower, rinse your hair first with your head bent over and away from your body.
+"Bend over at the waist, rinse your head completely off and let the water run off of your head in a forward direction before you let the water run from the top of your body to the bottom of your body," Guldin says.

 To safely remove contaminated clothing, the CDC recommends cutting off your clothes to avoid further contamination on your body.
 If you pull a contaminated shirt over your head, you risk getting more of the tear gas on your skin.
 Once your clothes are off, place them in a plastic bag to avoid spreading the substance anywhere else.
 If you were wearing contact lenses when you were exposed, remove them and throw them away.
 The CDC recommends rinsing your eyes with water for 10 to 15 minutes if your eyes burn or if you have blurred vision.